Avatar Grove Nature Trail

 Get a weekly dose of discounts and inspiration for adventure lovers

 Route Description for Avatar Grove Nature Trail

 While the Avatar Grove Nature Trail is fairly accessible, the road into the trailhead can be a bit rough at certain times of the year.
 Make sure that your vehicle is able to handle rugged terrain and bumpy roads in order to reach the trailhead.
 Additionally, the trail itself can often be in rough shape during the spring and fall when the likelihood of precipitation is higher.
 To combat the mud along the trail, make sure to wear proper hiking shoes or waterproof footwear to stay safe and comfortable along the hike.

-Similar hikes to the Avatar Grove Nature Trail hike
+Getting to the Avatar Grove Nature Trail Trailhead